Technology-for-the-Poorest-Billion/2024-IMMI/interim/README.md

 ##  Individual Progress
 ### Rosie Clifton (rc859)
 - Design a visually accessible information page.
-- Research on how to store data locally。
+- Research on how to store data locally. <br />

 - Started looking into using similar design techniques for the data and diary page.

 ### Bangyi Gao (bg432)